Joan Elizabeth Walkinson1

 George Haig, 2nd Earl Haig 2

 George Alexander Eugene Douglas Haig, 2nd Earl Haig was born on 15 March 1918.1 He was the son of Field Marshal Douglas Haig, 1st Earl Haig and Hon.
-Dorothy Maud Vivian.1 He married, firstly, Adrienne Thérèse Morley, daughter of Derrick Morley, on 19 July 1956.1 He and Adrienne Thérèse Morley were divorced in 1981.1 He married, secondly, Donna Geroloma Lopez y Royo di Taurisano, daughter of Bartolomeo Lopez y Royo di Taurisano, on 24 March 1981.1 He died on 9 July 2009 at age 91.3
+Dorothy Maud Vivian.1 He married, firstly, Adrienne Thérèse Morley, daughter of Derrick Morley and Lesley Campbell, on 19 July 1956.1 He and Adrienne Thérèse Morley were divorced in 1981.1 He married, secondly, Donna Geroloma Lopez y Royo di Taurisano, daughter of Bartolomeo Lopez y Royo di Taurisano, on 24 March 1981.1 He died on 9 July 2009 at age 91.3

-George Alexander Eugene Douglas Haig, 2nd Earl Haig was educated at Stowe School, Buckingham, Buckinghamshire, England.4 He succeeded to the title of 2nd Baron Haig, of Bemersyde, co.
-Berwick [U.K., 1919] on 30 January 1928.1 He succeeded to the title of 2nd Earl Haig [U.K., 1919] on 30 January 1928.1 He succeeded to the title of 2nd Viscount Dawick [U.K., 1919] on 30 January 1928.1 He gained the rank of 2nd Lieutenant in 1938.4 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, in 1939 with a Bachelor of Arts (B.A.).4 He gained the rank of Captain in the service of the Royal Scots Guards.4 He fought in the Second World War between 1939 and 1942, where he became a POW.4 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, in 1950 with a Master of Arts (M.A.).4 He was invested as a Fellow, Royal Society of Arts (F.R.S.A.) in 1951.4 He held the office of Deputy Lieutenant (D.L.) of Roxburghshire and Berwickshire between 1952 and 1967.1 He was admitted to Royal Company of Archers.4 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1966.1 He held the office of Vice-Lord-Lieutenant of Berwickshire between 1967 and 1970.4 He was invested as a Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.) in 1977.4 He held the office of Deputy Lieutenant (D.L.) of Ettrick, Lauderdale and Roxburghshire in 1977.1 He wrote the book My Father's Son, published 2000 (ASIN: 0850527082).4 He lived in 2003 at Bemersyde, Melrose, Roxburghshire, Scotland.4
+He was educated at Stowe School, Buckingham, Buckinghamshire, EnglandG.4 He succeeded as the 2nd Earl Haig [U.K., 1919] on 30 January 1928.1 He succeeded as the 2nd Viscount Dawick [U.K., 1919] on 30 January 1928.1 He succeeded as the 2nd Baron Haig, of Bemersyde, co.
+Berwick [U.K., 1919] on 30 January 1928.1 He gained the rank of 2nd Lieutenant in 1938.4 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1939 with a Bachelor of Arts (B.A.)4 He gained the rank of Captain in the Royal Scots Guards.4 He fought in the Second World War between 1939 and 1942, where he became a POW.4 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1950 with a Master of Arts (M.A.)4 He was appointed Fellow, Royal Society of Arts (F.R.S.A.) in 1951.4 He held the office of Deputy Lieutenant (D.L.) of Roxburghshire and Berwickshire between 1952 and 1967.1 He was admitted to the Royal Company of Archers.4 He was appointed Officer, Order of the British Empire (O.B.E.) in 1966.1 He held the office of Vice-Lord-Lieutenant of Berwickshire between 1967 and 1970.4 He held the office of Deputy Lieutenant (D.L.) of Ettrick, Lauderdale and Roxburghshire in 1977.1 He was appointed Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.) in 1977.4 He wrote the book My Father's Son, published 2000 (ASIN: 0850527082.)4 He lived in 2003 at Bemersyde, Melrose, Roxburghshire, ScotlandG.4

 Children of George Alexander Eugene Douglas Haig, 2nd Earl Haig and Adrienne Thérèse Morley